Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 ## How to use

+2 strategies can be applied:
+Either take positions and only exit them when the funding rate is negative Make the minimum to break even from fees and look for a better pair (if the funding rates make an APY < 50 % for example)

 - Install the requirements
 - Put the API key and secret key of Bybit in a file called keys
 - Get a crypto pair available in both perpetual and spot